 - From the CenturyLink Field stop, hop on the Greyhound bus to anywhere in North America.

-- Take the Light Rail straight to SeaTac International Airport for a flight nearly anywhere in the world.
+- Take the Light Rail straight from Pioneer Square to SeaTac International Airport for a flight nearly anywhere in the world.

 ORCA Cards: How Universal Bus Passes Work